 Going Green Can Improve Your Hiring Power and Your Employee Retention

 A factor that buyers must consider when purchasing a business is whether or not they will be able to retain the existing employees.
 While a buyer is not obligated to keep prior staff members on board upon acquiring the company, it is certainly in their best interest to do so - financially speaking.
-Many surveys suggest that it can cost upwards of tens of thousands of dollars to replace even entry-level employees.
+Many surveys suggest that it can cost thousands of dollars to replace employees.
 Therefore, by incorporating eco-friendly practices that can improve your hiring power and your employee retention, your business will become that much more appealing to an interested buyer.

 1. Eco-friendly initiatives can improve your company’s hiring power